MicrosoftDocs/win32/desktop-src/VSS/excluding-files-from-shadow-copies.md

 ---
-Description: 'In Windows Vista and Windows Server 2008 and later, the developer of a VSS writer or application may choose to exclude certain files from shadow copies.' ms.assetid: '4fe1ae94-7b2f-421a-9009-3a7e88822458'
+Description: In Windows Vista and Windows Server 2008 and later, the developer of a VSS writer or application may choose to exclude certain files from shadow copies. ms.assetid: 4fe1ae94-7b2f-421a-9009-3a7e88822458
-title: Excluding Files from Shadow Copies
+title: Excluding Files from Shadow Copies ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Excluding Files from Shadow Copies